 How will I be taught, and will there be any work outside the class?

 Group playing and individual work, teacher demonstration and performance.
-Guitar practice between classes is vital to make individual and group progress.
-Also checking resources in the google classroom.
+Guitar practice between sessions is vital to making progress.

 Are there any other costs?
 Is there anything I need to bring?